iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 ### **Equalities**

+The name "cute equality" come from our professor who think it is cute.
+Don't ask me why.

 #### **Lemma | The cute equality**
 > For any $a, b \in \mathcal H$, it has for all $\theta \in \R^n$: